 Discrimination doesn’t have to be obvious, or aggressive.
 It can be subtle and insidious.
 It’s often difficult to identify discrimination until multiple occurrences of discriminatory activity have taken place.

-Discrimination lawyers specialize in exercising the rights provided to you under anti-discrimination laws such as the Civil Rights Act, the Equal Pay Act, the Age Discrimination Act, the Americans with Disabilities Act, and more.
-Here at 1-800-THE-LAW2, we can connect you to one of the discrimination lawyers in our network for a confidential, free consultation today.
+Lawyers who specialize in exercising the rights provided to you under anti-discrimination laws such as the Civil Rights Act, the Equal Pay Act, the Age Discrimination Act, the Americans with Disabilities Act, and more.
+Here at 1-800-THE-LAW2, we can connect you to one of the skilled lawyers for discrimination in our network for a confidential, free consultation today.

 What Qualifies As Discrimination?